Karadagh Khanate

 Karadagh Khanate (خانات قرهداغ), was a khanate established in the 18th century, with its capital at Ahar.

 Khanate

-The khanate was founded in 1747 by Kazim khan Karadakhlu as an independent entity.
-Its territory had bordered with Talysh to east, Ardabil, Tabriz to south, Khoy to west, Nakhchivan, Karabagh and Javad khanates to north.
-Khanate's territory consisted mostly of Ungut, Karmaduz, Chalabiyan, Keyvan, Arazbar, Dizmar, Uzumdil, Hasanob, Kalaybar, Huseyneyli, Yaft, Garajurru, Dodanga, Chardanga, Dikla, Badbostan, Horat mahals.
-The founder Kazim khan pursued a prudent policy in regard to the neighboring feudal lords.
-He was more engaged in internal affairs and constructions, built several public buildings in khanate's capital Ahar.
+The khanate was founded in 1747 by Kazim Khan Karadakhli as an independent entity.
+Its territory had bordered by Talysh to east, Ardabil, and Tabriz to the south, Khoy to west, Nakhchivan, Karabakh and Javad khanates to north.
+Khanate's territory consisted mostly of Ungut, Karmaduz, Chalabiyan, Keyvan, Arazbar, Dizmar, Uzumdil, Hasanob, Kalaybar, Huseyneyli, Yaft, Garajurru, Dodanga, Chardanga, Dikla, Badbostan, and Horat mahals.
+The founder Kazim Khan pursued a prudent policy in regard to the neighboring feudal lords.
+He was more engaged in internal affairs and constructions, building several public buildings in khanate's capital Ahar.
 Khanate was under political dependence of Karabagh khanate for some period.
 In 1761 it was conquered by Karim Khan Zand and in 1791 by Mohammad Khan Qajar.
 In 1808 the khanate was finally disestablished.